satfra/easy_arxiv/README.md

-# arxiv-coffeee
+# arxiv-coffee

 The scientific method: 1.
 Coffee.
 2. Open arXiv.
 3. Existential dread.
 This tool automates step 2, giving you more time for step 1 (and hopefully less of step 3).

-**arxiv-coffeee** is a terminal UI application that fetches new papers from arXiv, uses AI to filter them by relevance to your research, and generates structured summaries of the ones you care about.
+**arxiv-coffee** is a terminal UI application that fetches new papers from arXiv, uses AI to filter them by relevance to your research, and generates structured summaries of the ones you care about.

 ## Features